On G List of Movie Reviews

 5/13:

-You're going to see Ice Cube as the face of The Glass Shield, but his role is so small that he has nothing to do
+You're going to see Ice Cube as the face of The Glass Shield, but his role is so small that he has

-with the film.
+nothing to do with the film.

 Because of the story, it's, quite frankly, a compelling movie, thanks to Charles Burnett's superb direction.
-Two rookie cops,

-one white female and one black male, face an uphill battle of racism, sexism, and seniority.
-At the same time, an alleged
+Two rookie cops, a white female and a black male, face an uphill battle of racism, sexism, and seniority.

-murderer is powerless when he's pitted against the system.
-Ultimately, it's the police corruption that ruins their lives.
+At the same time, an alleged murderer is powerless when he's pitted against the system.
+Ultimately, it's the

-interesting by peeling off the layers of police corruption.
-She desperately wants to believe in the system but loses in the
+character makes things interesting by peeling off the layers of police corruption.
+She desperately wants to

-long run.
-It also helps to have Bernie Casey and others at hand to keep the picture serious as much as possible to let
+believe in the system but loses in the long run.
+It also helps to have Bernie Casey and others at hand to keep

-an array of topics flesh out: misuse of police power, mishandling of evidence, and disregard for proper law enforcement
+of evidence, and disregard for proper law enforcement procedures.

 All in all, The Glass Shield is a remarkable cop picture that has a lot to say.